The Baader Meinhof Complex

 - Berserk Button: Question any of Baader's reasoning or methods.

 - Butt Monkey: Ulrike Meinhof.
 Her husband cheats on her.
 She loses her children after attempting to ship them to an orphan camp in Jordan.
-Gets arrested.
-Ostracized by other members of the RAF, especially Gudrun.
-Eventually commits suicide.
+She gets arrested.
+She's ostracized by other members of the RAF, especially Gudrun.
+She eventually hangs herself in prison.

 - Dark Action Girl: All the women in the RAF can count as this.